 Pilot Car and Escort Vehicle Information in West Virginia

-Length: If the load is 75′ to 95′ on a 2-load road you will need one rear pilot car (escort).
+Length: If the load is 75′ to 95′ on a 2-load road, you will need one rear pilot car (escort).

 Width: 10′ 6″ to 12′ wide on a 2-lane road requires 1 front pilot car.
-On a 4-lane road up to 12′ wide requires no escorts.
+On a 4-lane road, up to 12′ wide requires no escorts.
 When the load is 12′ 1″ to 14′ wide 1 front and 1 rear pilot car (escort) is required on all 2 lane roads and 1 rear on all 4 lane roads.
-For loads 14′ 1″ – 15′ wide 1 front and 1 rear pilot car (escort) is required.
+For loads 14′ 1″ – 15′ wide, 1 front and 1 rear pilot car (escort) is required.
 15′ 1″ to 16′ wide on 2 lane requires 2 front pilot cars (escorts) and 1 rear pilot car (escort).
 On 4 all-lane roads 1 front and 2 rear pilot cars (escorts) are required.
-If you do have a permit for weekend travel you will be required to have a police escort.
+If you do have a permit for weekend travel, you will be required to have a police escort.
 Districts and Parkways (Turnpikes) may require additional escorts as well.
 Vehicles traveling with a width of over 14′ wide will not be allowed to travel on Fridays except on Parkway (Turnpike).
-The maximum width allowed on the Parkway is 16′ and must be accompanied by a police escort if over 15′.
+The maximum width allowed on the Parkway is 16′, and it must be accompanied by a police escort if over 15′.

-Height: If the height of the load exceeds 15′ a front high pole card is required.
+Height: If the height of the load exceeds 15′, a front high pole card is required.